lucasrm25/Gaussian-Process-based-Model-Predictive-Control/README.md

-# Gaussian-Process based Model Predictive Control
+# Gaussian-Process based Model Predictive Control [IN PROGRESS]
 Project for the course "Statistical Learning and Stochastic Control" at University of Stuttgart